jengalas/bwaf-bbw/_emerging-leaders/energy-environment-engagement.md

   subtitle: ARUP Canada's Principal Engineer
   description: ARUP Canada's Principal engineer, Melissa Burton, took a childhood
-    experience of natural disaster and transformed it into a data driven and award winning global technical career in wind engineering and climate modeling.
+    experience of natural disaster and transformed it into a data driven and award winning global technical career in wind engineering and climate modelling.
 In addition, she has the ENERGY for three children, an artist wife, and a side hustle in music, having lived in Hong Kong, South Korea, London, New York and now Toronto.
     Melissa's perspectives provide inspiration to re-charge both architects and engineers.
 - template: featured-portrait-block
   header: ENVIRONMENT
   section_break: false